 Truck manufacturers are laying off employees, and the carriers are canceling their orders for trucks, shipping rates and volumes are flopping.
 With all these, it becomes a challenging environment for the trucking market.
 The fall in the factors had dragged the business down, sinking demand, excess stock, port bottlenecks, capacity overload, the increasing driver shortage, stricter regulations, and more.

 The general economic ventures slowed down in the first half of 2017.
 Some of this year’s issues were overflowing inventory, and the struggle to get out caused downside for the freight market.
 The economic status became not ideal due to gross domestic product growth that barely reached a reasonable condition.

 Driver shortage increased, and about 50,000 drivers were needed.
 A freight tonnage of 70.6% moved on national highways.
-Several factors that created the scene was due to demographics, lifestyle, job options, laws and regulations, technology, thigh turnover rates, etc.
+Several factors that created the scene was due to demographics, lifestyle, job options, laws and regulations by state, technology, thigh turnover rates, etc.